guardian/consent-management-platform/docs/01-development-instructions.md

 2. Run yarn start and test against prod

 ```
-$ cd monitoring
 $ yarn start --env=prod --jurisdiction=tcfv2
 ```

 ### Symlink

-The npm link command is special because it allows you to load a module from anywhere on your computer.
+The npm link command allows you to load a module from anywhere on your computer.

-1. In the command line in your terminal, navigate to the consent-management-platform repo.
-Run"
+1. In the command line in your terminal, navigate to the base directory repo.
+Run:

 ```
 npm link
 ```

-This will create a global link allowing your component to be globally accessible by your other projects.
+This will create a global link allowing consent-management-platform to be globally accessible by your other projects.

 2. Navigate to the repo that will test your app.
 In the root of this folder, run